Fire

 Civil unrest can cause road closures and disrupt local transport.

 Political unrest can occur in Ukraine without warning.
-Actions include the occupation of public areas and government buildings or blockages of roads by large groups of people.
+Actions include occupying public areas and government buildings or blockages of roads by large groups of people.

-Be aware of protests from November to March to mark anniversaries of the Maidan Revolution.
+Be aware of protests from November to March to mark the anniversaries of the Maidan Revolution.

 To protect yourself during periods of unrest: